mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 <h2 id="if-Block-Structure"><code>if</code> Block Structure<a class="anchor-link" href="#if-Block-Structure">¶</a></h2><ul>
 <li>In Python, <code>if</code> statements blocks are defined by indentation.</li>
 <li>This idea of using indentation to delineate program structure is pervasive in Python and unique across programming languages.</li>
-<li>For now, we're focusing on if statements but later we'll see how indentation is used to define other kinds of statement blocks.</li>
+<li>For now, we're focusing on if statements but later we'll see how indentation is used to define other blocks of statements.</li>
 </ul>
 </div>
 </div>